Lower Dolpo Trek - 18 Days

 Key Highlights

-- Free Excess Luggage Stored at Best Heritage Tour Store During the Trek
+- Free excess baggage check at Best Heritage Tours Store during the trek

 Lower Dolpo Trek on the western slopes of Nepal offers a fantastic trekking experience.
 Away from the hustle and bustle of the city, the Lower Dolpo region is considered one of the hidden gems of Nepal.
-Lower Dolpo Trek takes you on a remote trekking adventure and takes you to the tranquil Shey Phoksundo Lake, 3611 meters above sea level.
-One of the most beautiful lakes in Nepal is the blue Shey Phoksundo Lake.
-This lake lies on the border of Shey Phoksundo National Park, the largest national park in Nepal.
-The park is surrounded by high hills, with Mt.
+Lower Dolpo Trek takes you on a remote trekking adventure and takes you to the tranquil Shey Phoksundo Lake, 3611 meters above sea level - one of the most beautiful lakes in Nepal.
+This lake lies on the border of Shey Phoksundo National Park, the largest national park in Nepal which is surrounded by high hills, with Mt.
 Kanjiroba in the distance.

 Tibetan traditions and culture have had a major influence throughout the Lower Dolpo region.
 On the Lower Dolpo trek, you can encounter the pre-Buddhist Bon Po and Chaiba civilizations.
 Every year, hundreds of pilgrims come from all over the world to take part in the numerous festivals and celebrations held near the lake.
 You will encounter a wide variety of cultures, beliefs, and worldviews.
 The Annapurna range (8,091m), Dhaulagiri (8,167m), Api (7,132m), Nilgiri, Kagmara Ri (5,115m), and other nearby snow-covered peaks can be explored on the Lower Dolpo trek.
 Lower Dolpo trekking offers breathtaking views of snow-capped peaks as well as dry alpine landscapes.